Fujicolor Superia X-Tra 400 Film Recipe – Japanese Film-Look

 What Is Fujicolor X-Tra 400 Film Recipe All About?

 What I really like about the Fujicolor X-Tra 400 is the moody greenish tones in the dark area, based on my research on the film samples, correct me if I’m wrong.
-Other similar film recipes are Fujifilm Natura 1600, Fujicolor C200 & Hue Obscure.
+Other similar Japanese film-look recipes that you can try out are the Fujifilm Natura 1600, Fujicolor C200 & Hue Obscure.
 This recipe is based on the Classic Negative film simulation and mimics the high-speed daylight-balanced colour negative.
 Suitable for cityscape, sightseeing, travel and portraits.

 * The Best Way To Shoot With Fujicolor X-Tra 400 Film Recipe